-Answer: Let's take a look at the scriptures discussing the meeting in question.
-They are found in Genesis 18, "Then the LORD appeared to him by the terebinth trees of Mamre . . .
-So he lifted his eyes and looked, and behold, three men were standing by him . . . and bowed himself to the ground . . .
-So Abraham hurried into the tent to Sarah and said, "Quickly, make ready three measures of fine meal; knead it and make cakes . . ."
-(Genesis 18:1 - 2, 6)
+ANSWER: Let us look at the scriptures discussing the meeting in question.
+They are found in Genesis 18, "Then the LORD appeared to him by the terebinth trees of Mamre . . . and behold, three men were standing by him . . . and bowed himself to the ground . . .
+So Abraham hurried into the tent to Sarah and said, 'Quickly, make ready three measures of fine meal; knead it and make cakes . . .'"
+(Genesis 18:1 - 2, 6).